top of page

 Romantic associations blossom in 1856, due to a gesture by Austrian Emperor Franz Joseph I. On a mountain hike with his wife Elisabeth (Sisi), he picks an edelweiss from the steep slope, saying "The first in my life I picked myself".

 The couple share great love for the flower and and each other.
 The famous story of Franz and Sisi heightens the relationship of Edelweiss to romance.
-Sadly, Empress Sisi is assassinated in 1898 after a 44 year reign, the longest of any Austrian empress.
+Sadly, Empress Sisi is assassinated in 1898.
+She reigns for 44 years, the longest of any Austrian empress.

 In 1865 German painter Franz Xaver Winterhalter immortalizes the Empress with nine jeweled faux edelweiss flowers in her hair, in the oil painting above.
 The painting is displayed at the Schloss Hofburg, Vienna Austria.